jdiegomoreno8/WizybotChatBotTest/README.md

 With Mau, you can deploy your application in just a few clicks, allowing you to focus on building features rather than managing infrastructure.

+## Step-by-step guide for Postman:

+1. Choose the request type as POST and enter the API URL http://localhost:3002/chatbot/query.

+2. Go to the "Headers" tab and add Content-Type with the value application/json.

+3. Go to the "Body" tab, select "raw", and choose JSON from the dropdown.

+4. Paste the JSON payload in the body section.
+   - {
+  "query": "I am looking for a phone".
+}
+5. Click on "Send" to make the request.

 ## Support

 Nest is an MIT-licensed open source project.
 It can grow thanks to the sponsors and support by the amazing backers.
 If you'd like to join them, please [read more here](https://docs.nestjs.com/support).